How To: Waive a Rule¶

-In this example, we’ll demonstrate how to waive the out-of-the-box rule “S3 buckets should have all block public access options enabled” for an Amazon S3 bucket hosting a static website, though you could also waive a custom rule using the same process outlined below.
-Within an environment, waivers can be scoped to a single resource or all resources the rule applies to.
-Here, we’ll demonstrate how to waive a single resource.
+In this example, we’ll demonstrate how to waive the out-of-the-box rule “S3 buckets should have all block public access options enabled” (FG_R00229) for an Amazon S3 bucket hosting a static website in a single environment, though you could also waive a custom rule using the same process outlined below.
+Waivers can be scoped one or more resources in a single or all environments.
+Here, we’ll demonstrate how to waive a single resource in a single environment.

 1. In the environment in which you want to waive the resource, navigate to the Compliance by Resource tab.
 This is the tab that shows by default when you access an environment:

 2. You’ll see a list of resources.
 When you click on a resource, it expands to show a list of the rules that were applied to it, along with each rule’s associated controls, severity, and rule result.
 Here, we’ll select the S3 bucket

 We can see that several rules have been applied to the bucket, some passing and some failing.
 We’ll focus on the rule “S3 buckets should have all block public access options enabled.”
 Because our S3 bucket hosts a static website, we want it to be public!
-However, the failed rule result is causing the resource to be flagged as noncompliant.
+However, the rule result is

 Fortunately, we can waive the rule result.
 That means it’ll be ignored in compliance calculations.

 3. Select the Waive button next to the rule, and a panel slides out.
-There are three sections:
+There are two sections:

-Waiver Information allows you to define a waiver name and any comments you’d like associated with the waiver, such as for auditing or tracking purposes.
+About allows you to define a waiver name; any comments you’d like associated with the waiver, such as for auditing or tracking purposes; and an expiration date.

 4. Enter a name for the waiver.
 We’ll call ours “Prod website bucket.”